 Sprinkle a bit of the mix on hot dogs, grill them, and serve them on buns topped with the fajita-seasoned veggies (and a little cheese).
 We chopped the peppers and onion for the hot dogs.

 Make a big batch of this and keep it in an airtight container in your pantry.
+This mix is perfect on beef.
+For chicken fajitas, try my chicken seasoning.

 License to Grill is one of my all-time favorite TV cooking shows.
 Aired by Food Network Canada, the show, hosted by Chef Rob Rainford, always contained the best outdoor cooking recipes.
 Although the show no longer airs, you can find a lot of recipes (like this one for maple mustard pork burgers) from the show at the License to Grill blog.

-When I first took a bite of these wonderful burgers my first thought was “oh my goodness, I may give up beef burgers”.
+When I first took a bite of these wonderful maple mustard pork burgers my first thought was “oh my goodness, I may give up beef burgers”.
 They’re just that good.
 The onion and garlic in the patty adds great flavor and keeps the meat tender and moist.
 The glaze… well, the glaze is absolutely fantastic.
 It’s a combination of sweet and tangy that gets nice and crusty over a very hot grill.
 I will be using the glaze on other pork dishes, such as grilled tenderloin or pork sliders.

 I served these fantastic onion burgers 3 different ways over 3 nights.
 Two were on buns, and one was bun-less.
 All three versions were absolutely fantastic.
 The patties have a nice kick to them, thanks to the spicy V8 juice and some sassy Russ & Franks BBQ sauce (substitute your favorite if you can’t find Russ & Franks).
 The onion soup mix gives them an almost meatloaf like flavor.
-So much so that my third version was served without a bun, topped with a Cajun gravy.